NebraLtd/Helium-Guides/docs/FAQs.md

 Both units drop to approximately 10W during normal use.

+This roughly equates to 0.25-0.3kWh per day or 100kWh per year.

 ## Where can I buy the Nebra Helium Hotspots?

 We have a growing list of distributors on our [Distributors](distributors.md) page.